30 days of alcohol rehab treatment will give you counseling for continuing alcohol recovery.

 Alcohol addiction counseling helps you examine why you first began drinking.

-In a minute we’ll look at the different types of alcohol rehab therapies, and what they can do for you.
+In a minute, we’ll look at the different types of alcohol addiction treatments and how they can benefit you.
 But first, there’s a mindset you might find in alcohol rehab: “terminal uniqueness.”

 Cognitive Behavioral Therapy

 This recovery tool happens in many forms, and what you’ll receive will depend on your alcohol addiction history and past circumstances.
 American Addiction Centers lists trauma-focused behavioral therapy and interpersonal behavioral therapy as two specialized examples.
-But the article notes that all these therapy types help you “understand the motivations behind their behaviors,” so that you can develop new behavior patterns to safeguard yourself.
+However, the article notes that all these therapy types help you “understand the motivations behind their behaviors” so that you can develop new behavior patterns to safeguard yourself.

 Cognitive behavioral therapy (CBT) underlies much of alcohol rehab counseling, including one-patient-one-counselor settings (for your most uncomfortable self-assessment), family counseling (to involve your loved ones in your recovery) and peer group settings.
 These peer groups, often separated by gender, do heavy lifting for your self-understanding.
 Dr. Harris explains, “You go to groups to affirm the fact that you’re not alone, you’re not the only one who has been through this.
 With these groups, there’s a huge amount of feeling normal in treatment.”